TLeonardUK/workshop/README.md

 │   ├── tools/                Contains the tools used to build the engine, cmake scripts and various batch scripts.
 ├── game/                     All game assets and code.
 │   ├── roguelike/            This is a simple example game using the engine.
-├── Tools/                    Various cheat engine tables, bat files and alike used for analysis.
 ```

 # Source code structure